Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-General Market Hemp FAQ
+General Market Hemp Frequently Asked Questions (FAQs)

 This page includes answers to frequently asked questions about hemp products that contain CBD or other cannabinoids and are sold outside of the OLCC-licensed adult use marijuana system.